Why Most People Never Escape Mediocrity (Even When They Try)

 - Unfamiliar = risky

-The problem is that growth almost always requires stepping into something unfamiliar.
+The problem is that growth almost always requires you to step into something unfamiliar.

-Even positive change can feel uncomfortable because uncertainty creates resistance.
-That resistance is subtle, but powerful.
-It shows up as procrastination, hesitation, overthinking, or the urge to stay inside old routines.
+Even positive change can feel uncomfortable because uncertainty naturally creates resistance.
+That resistance is subtle, but it can be incredibly powerful.

-So when people try to improve their lives, their brain asks questions like:
+So when you try to improve your life, your brain starts asking questions like:

 - “Is this safe?”